Team-Organization-Deathmatch/harbinger-/README.md

 10. updateDisikeInReview
   This returns a promise.
 It accepts a reviewId as a parameter, finds that review in the DB with review.findOne and updates its 'dislikes' field.
 It is called in the 'PUT' request in /server/routes/review.js under the route '/update/:type'.
 It is called from various files in the front end wherever a like or dislike is created.

+Server Folders

+1. app.js

+2. azure.js
+  In this file we require the module that allows us to use the cognitiveServices WebSearchAPIClient.
+We also define credentials and webSearchAPIClient which allow us to use a local instance of the web search client.

+3. index.js
+  In this file we require the server, 'app' and set it to listen on the PORT as defined in our process.env

+4. passport-setup.js

+Server Routes

+1. home.js
+  The instance of the express server route is named 'homeRoute'.
+Not sure what we are using these routes for if anything. need to investigate

+2. login.js
+  also not sure if we are using this

+3. profile.js
+  Here we have two POST request handlers which are used to update the user Bio and user Image.
+The code in '/bio' calls the DB function findUserAndUpdateBio, and updates the user bio in the DB.
+The code in '/image' calls the DB function findUserAndUpdateImage, and updates the user image in the DB.They are called on lines 15 and 20 of the profile.jsx folder respectively

+4. review.js --> for Sebastian

+5. search.js --> for Sebastian

+6. userProfile
+  This has one GET request handler which will find the elements of a user's profile, NOT the user who is logged in.
+This is basically to handle the user story of clicking on somebody else's username and wanting to see their profile.
+It is called from the userProfile.jsx folder.
+It essentially only calls the DB  function getUserReviews so they can be rendered on the 'profile' page.